jasminegao/storyAPI_tutorials/README.md

 print data
 ```

-In this example, passing `top10_by_current_rate` into the `filters` parementer gives us back the clickrate history for the story as a whole as well as the individual histories for the top 10 links in that story.
-The time period we are returning clickrates for is during the last 10 minutes as specified by the `start_time` and `end_time` parementers, which take unix timestamps (though we've avoided that by using the `datetime` library).
+In this example, passing `top10_by_current_rate` into the `filters` parameter gives us back the clickrate history for the story as a whole as well as the individual histories for the top 10 links in that story.
+The time period we are returning clickrates for is during the last 10 minutes as specified by the `start_time` and `end_time` parameters, which take unix timestamps (though we've avoided that by using the `datetime` library).

 Additional `filters` that can be used are `merged`, which returns the clickrate history of a story as a whole, and `all`, which returns the individual histories for every link in the story.